-He searched for a place to hide until his mortification passed but the force refused to release him.
-Ten gold lamps stood like sentinels around the room.
+As he searched for a place to hide until his mortification passed, he noticed ten gold lamps standing like sentinels around the room.
 In the center, a small golden table held twelve loaves.
-The tantalizing aroma of freshly baked bread wafted to his nostrils, reminding him how far he was from home, and his shame ebbed.
+A tantalizing aroma of freshly baked bread wafted to his nostrils, reminding him how far he was from home.

-He floated forward toward a purple curtain with gold cherubim embroidered on it, hanging at the far end of the room.
-Three or four strides away from it, paralyzing fear swept through him.
-He swung his absent arms.
+He floated toward a purple curtain with gold cherubim embroidered on it, hanging at the far end of the room.
+While still three or four strides away, paralyzing fear swept through him and he swung his absent arms.
 “I’ve had enough.
-Just take me home.”
+Please take me home.”

-The invisible captor lowered him to the floor and the horns of a bronze altar seized his attention.
-Again angry thoughts he’d entertained, and lies he’d told, stalked his mind like a half-starved jackal.
+The invisible captor lowered him to the floor and his gaze landed on the horns of a bronze altar.
+Again, angry thoughts he’d entertained, and lies he’d told, stalked his mind like a half-starved jackal.
 His eyes stung.
 “Stop it!
 What kind of a god are you?”

-Silence roared, and the force holding him captive relinquished its grip.
-He floated back outside, where thousands of people hunched over beneath huge bundles streamed toward him, pointing to the temple and then to him.
+The silent room stifled him, and the force holding him captive relinquished its grip.
+He floated back outside, where thousands of people hunched over beneath huge bundles on their backs streamed toward him.
+They pointed to the temple and then to him.